Kelenna Azubuike: Personal life

+In October 2022, Azubuike married Rona in an intimate ceremony after four years of dating.
+A year later, the couple had a grand multicultural wedding, where they celebrated with their family and friends.

 Azubuike has three siblings: Nonzo, Nesochi and Adaeze.
 He is a Christian music fan and enjoys creating his own music.
 During the 2006–07 season, Azubuike made an appearance on Bay Area hip hop station KMEL and conducted an interview while the station played music which he personally produced.
 Azubuike is a Christian.

 Azubuike has been involved with many humanitarian causes during his time in the NBA.
 Azubuike accepted a personal invitation from Jakaya Kikwete, the President of Tanzania, to take part in Leon H. Sullivan Summit VIII, a five-day convention held from 2 to 6 June 2008 in Arusha, Tanzania.
 The convention brought together many of the world's political and business leaders to focus attention and resources on Africa's economic and social development.

 Azubuike is also the co-founder of The Athletes' Corner, which is a nonprofit organization working with professional athletes to create faith-based and family-focused media content.

+The Golden State Warriors, Kaiser Permanente, and The Athletes' Corner have launched the 'Swishes for Dishes' initiative, a program donating meals to Bay Area food banks for each point scored.
+The initiative has resulted in the donation of over 5.4 million meals.
+Key aspects of the partnership include a donation of 100 meals for every point scored during the 2024–26 season and a focus on addressing food insecurity and promoting health and wellness in local communities.
+The program has had a total impact of providing millions of meals to families in need across the Bay Area.